 BC Public Service -> Attorney General Ministry Branch / Division

-The Ministry of Attorney General, as represented by the Attorney General, is the legal advisor to the government of British Columbia and is charged with ensuring that the administration of public affairs is carried out in accordance with the law.
-Legal Services Branch (LSB) supports the Attorney General in fulfilling this mandate by serving as legal advisor to government in civil law matters.
-LSB provides legal advice to government and ensures that legal risks associated with government operations are reduced.
-LSB assists all ministries of the government, Cabinet and certain public bodies.
+The Attorney General is the legal advisor to the government of British Columbia and is charged with ensuring that the administration of public affairs is carried out in accordance with the law.
+The Ministry of Attorney General is structured to carry out this mandate under the direction of the Attorney General, and Legal Services Branch supports the Ministry in fulfilling this mandate by serving as legal advisor to government in civil law matters.
+Legal Services Branch provides legal advice to government and ensures that legal risks associated with government operations are reduced.
+Legal Services Branch's clients include all Ministries of the government, Cabinet and certain public agencies.

-- Experience advising in the area of procurement in British Columbia
+- Eligibility for Membership in the Law Society of British Columbia

 Knowledge, Skills and Abilities: